rushikeshpol15/Test/src/READEME.md

 # Assessment

-##Ticket Management System
+## Ticket Management System
 # workflow -

 ### Accounts -
 - Three types of Accounts

 1. Admin -

     - Admin Have Authority to assign task to tech supporter.
     - Admin can delete user's Accounts
+    - credential :
+    - email :admin@gmail.com
+    - pass :11111111

 2. Tech Supporter -

     - Tech Supporter can change the status of users Ticket (example - to confirm ticket)
+    - credential :
+    - email :supporter@gmail.com
+    - pass :22222222

 3. User -

     - User can create Tickets
     - User can see the list of created tickets and see the status of that ticket
+    - credential:
+    - email :abcd@gmail.com
+    - pass :12341234
+    - you can create new user account in sign up page

 ## Technologies Used -